 select Encrypt queries using DNS over HTTPS which ensures

 queries that are routed to Cisco Umbrella are encrypted.Attention:

-- Selecting Cisco Umbrella integration disables the Short TTL override.
-A message also appears indicating that the two applicable Cisco Umbrella IP addresses have been added to the Forwarders field.
+- Selecting Cisco Umbrella integration displays a message indicating that the two applicable Cisco Umbrella IP addresses have been added to the Forwarders field.

 - Selecting Encrypt queries using DNS over HTTPS disables the Forwarder field and adds the URL that is used for encrypting the queries that are routed to Cisco Umbrella.